 How to assess each area

-Assessments are an integral part of the learning process for children.
-They allow educators to gather information on a child and use it to plan curriculum or educational activities at a level which the child understands.
+Using an assessment system like this allows you to notify families of their child’s strengths and opportunities for growth in a neutral, productive way.
+Assessments are an integral part of the learning process.
+They allow educators to gather information on a child and use it to plan a curriculum or educational activities at a level the child understands.

 How often do you give progress report cards?

-Tips on writing daycare progress report cards
+Tips on writing a daycare report card

 Be specific

-Refer to each child’s daily records for evidence of clear instances of any improvements or changes in learning.
-Consult other teachers who know the child to get additional feedback or insights about a child’s progress.
+When writing progress report cards, include specific examples of how a child is progressing towards their developmental goals.
+Refer to each child’s daily records for evidence of clear improvements or changes in learning.
+Consult other teachers who know the child to get additional feedback or insights.
 Including specific examples will reduce any confusion and help families understand your assessment.

 Start working on the reports early